silnrsi/wsresources/README.md

 Examples of possible resource files for a language with code xxx.

 Regarding Keyman keyboards, this repo is likely a good home for legacy Keyman keyboards.
 However, for Unicode Keyman keyboards we encourage them to be submitted to the [Keyman repo](https://github.com/keymanapp/keyboards).
+Existing Keyman keyboards can be found here (search by language name or code): [Keyman](https://keyman.com/).

 ```
 wsresources